DarksideAlex/scratch-sprite-to-spritesheet/README.md

 # Changes
 - 1.0 Initial release
 - 1.1 Added the "space between images" option
 - 1.2 Bug fixes:
--- Space between frames is now 0 by default
+ - Space between frames is now 0 by default
--- Fixed an issue with android smoothing the images
+ - Fixed an issue with android smoothing the images
--- Fixed the upload field animation (kind of)
+ - Fixed the upload field animation (kind of)
+- 1.3 Changed some styles and collected error alerts